-The basic version of the calculator simply asks you input general information about your components.
+The basic version of the calculator simply asks for you to input general information about your components.
 You can select from a drop-down list of CPUs, graphics cards and RAM to populate the necessary fields.
 Finally, plug in some information about your usage and click on the calculate button.
 Outervision’s basic calculator will give you a pretty good estimate of your PC’s power draw.
 That being said, if you want a more detailed and accurate estimation, you’re going to want to use the “Expert” calculator.

 Outervision’s Expert calculator lets you input more information about your PC.
 This includes everything from the basic calculator as well as things like the number of storage drives, fans, PCI cards and even liquid cooling devices.
 Furthermore, to get the most accurate reading, you’ll need to know things like the clock speed of your CPU and graphics card.
 In addition, you can even factor in CPU and GPU overclocking.
 As with the basic calculator, once you’ve entered the relevant information, you can enter how much time you use your computer in a day and whether it will be used for any gaming or other heavy lifting.